(The Unified Strategy Of Investing)

 Believe it or not, over the past decade, a revolutionary investing strategy has emerged.

 Whether you believe in value investing, dividend investing or trend following — you are going to love this, because never before has one strategy brought them all together.

 Introducing: Factor-Based Investing;

-An investing system backed by the gold standard of academic research and top money managers.
-It draws from the experiences of pro investors from the world's richest man Warren Buffett to commodities speculator Richard Dennis, who turned his $1,600 to $200 million in a decade.
+An investing system backed by the peer-reviewed, gold standard of academic research and top money managers.
+It draws from the experiences of professional investors from the world's richest man Warren Buffett to commodities speculator Richard Dennis, who turned $1,600 into $200 million within a decade.

 This guide shows you exactly how a ridiculously simple, yet powerful investing approach can reduce your investment risks, and bring you market-beating returns.

 So read on!